 * \ASP.NET Applications(??APP_W3SVC_PROC??)\Requests/Sec * \ASP.NET Applications(??APP_W3SVC_PROC??)\Request Execution Time * \ASP.NET Applications(??APP_W3SVC_PROC??)\Requests In Application Queue

-You can specify additional custom or other windows performance counters by editing ApplicationInsights.config as in this example.
+You can specify additional custom or other Windows performance counters by editing ApplicationInsights.config as shown in this example.

 - Add the custom telemetry initializer.
-You could do that in the ApplicationInsights.config file, or in code as shown here.
+You could do so in the ApplicationInsights.config file or in code as shown in this example.

 Display everything together

-To get an overall picture of your system, you can bring the key monitoring charts together on one dashboard.
+For an overall picture of your system, you can display the key monitoring charts together on one dashboard.
 For example, you could pin the request and failure counts of each role.

 The example monitors a service that has a web role and two worker roles.

-Did you build for .NET 4.6?
-4.6 is not automatically supported in Azure Cloud Services roles.
-Install 4.6 on each role before running your app.
+Did you build for .NET 4.6? .NET 4.6 is not automatically supported in Azure cloud services roles.
+Install .NET 4.6 on each role before running your app.